• MMAT5370

 Course Outline

 This course provides an overview of quantitative methods appropriate for the data analysis of social and economic networks.
-Many social and economic activities are embedded in networks because datasets with graph theoretic structure are increasingly available to practical users.
+Many social and economic activities are embedded in networks because datasets with graph-theoretic structures are increasingly available to practical users.
 Two of the main goals are to study:

-• how to describe, summarize and visually present network data together with computing software, e.g., MATLAB, Python and/or R and
+• How to describe, summarize, and visually present network data using computing software such as MATLAB, Python, and/or R.

-• formal econometric models of network formation that admit heterogeneity, strategic behavior, and/or dynamics.
+• Formal econometric models of network formation that account for heterogeneity, strategic behavior, and/or dynamics.

-Theoretical/statistical/mathematical/computational models and their applications with respect to social and network data from development and labor economics are studied.
-Essential topics/case-studies are selected from, but not limited to, network formation, peer effects and the social multiplier, social capital and trust, information aggregation in networks, social learning, trading in networks, technology diffusion, job search, and other related topics.
+Theoretical, statistical, mathematical, and computational models and their applications to social and network data from development and labor economics are studied.
+Essential topics and case studies are selected from, but not limited to, network formation, peer effects and the social multiplier, social capital and trust, information aggregation in networks, social learning, trading in networks, technology diffusion, job search, and other related topics.

 This course assumes no prior experience with programming.